Vedabahu/TTS/README.md

 - The file names should not be changed.
 - Each file follows the Semester, Sl.No, Course code, Course name, Credits, L-T-P-S-C, Faculty format and must not be changed.

+## General Errors

+1. Eclipse warns that there are errors in the code before running.
+This generally happens because the Maven Dependencies are not yet downloaded.
+Wait for a few seconds before trying again.
+Pleas make sure to have an internet connection throught the process.